JHarrison89/sidekiq-scraper-tailwind/README.md

   - heroku ps:scale worker=1
     - Don't forget to scale down worker after use otherwise it will run 24/7 and use eco dyno hours - see judoscale link for more info

-- USeful guide to heroku eco dynos
+- Useful guide to heroku eco dynos
   - https://judoscale.com/blog/heroku-free-dynos